hazelcast/hazelcast-client-protocol/README.md

 Default values are chosen according to the directories used by the Hazelcast clients.

 * `NAMESPACE` is the namespace for the generated codecs.
 If left empty, default value is inferred from the selected `LANGUAGE`.

+* `BINARY_OUTPUT_DIR` is the output directory relative to the `ROOT_DIRECTORY` that is used for the binary files for the binary compatibility tests.
+When left empty, default value is inferred from the selected `LANGUAGE`.

+* `TEST_OUTPUT_DIR` is the output directory relative to the `ROOT_DIRECTORY` that is used for the test files for the binary compatibility tests.
+Default value is inferred from the selected `LANGUAGE`.

+* `VERSION` is the protocol version to generate binary and test files for the binary compatibility tests.
+When left empty, default value is set to the latest protocol version.

+* `--no-binary` flag restrains the generator from creating binary and test files for the binary compatibility tests.

 If you want to generate the Java codecs into your development repo, and let's assume your local Hazelcast git repo is at `~/git/hazelcast/` then you can run the following command: